Job Specification

 Knowledge of due process in the application of applying law

-Knowledge of procedures for preparing affidavits and/or sworn
+Knowledge of the procedures for preparing affidavits and/or

-Ability to exercise all powers and rights of a law enforcement
+Ability to exercise full police powers and act as a peace officer

 Ability to properly ensure the integrity and validity of evidence